 The extent of the Programme is 120 ECTS and the degree is designed to be completed in two years.
 Futures Studies as a major subject includes compulsory and optional courses that build the expertise of the student in, for example, futures studies methodology, strategic foresight and scenario building.
-Students are free to choose a minor subject that complements their career goals.
-Recommended minors include Sustainable Development, Entrepreneurship, Management and Organisation, and Economic Sociology.
+Students are free to choose a minor subject within UTU that complements their career goals.
 Elective studies can include courses in Futures Studies, but can also widen the knowledge of the student in new subjects or thematic areas.
 All students are also expected to study languages (Finnish as well as English) and general methodological studies.

 The two-year Programme is run by the Finland Futures Research Centre, which is the world’s premier hotspot of future-minded scholars.
 The Centre is specialised in futures studies and foresight and seeks to accomplish the ultimate goal of a responsible and sustainable future.
 The Centre researches alternative futures and the challenges and possibilities included in them.
 Academic research places special emphasis on:

 The Finland Futures Research Centre develops the scientific foundations and methods of futures studies.
 The Master’s Degree Programme utilises the resources, connections and personnel of the Centre to provide students with a comprehensive, multidisciplinary and practical education in the field of futures studies.

 The Master’s Degree Programme in Futures Studies is designed to educate futures experts.
 You will gain the theoretical and academic knowledge required for starting PhD studies as well as practical competences for working in challenging positions in companies or the public sector.